 Article published on 12 October 2023

-When a playground equipment supplier receives a tender invitation, the initial instinct is to examine the project delivery scoring matrix and pose critical playground questions:
+When a playground equipment supplier receives a tender invitation, the initial instinct is to examine the project delivery scoring matrix.
+This involves posing critical playground questions:

 “Is this project a suitable fit for us?”